-Over time, the worth of a home will go up and down.
+Over time, the value of a home will go up and down.

 But, of course, in real estate there are no "sure things".

-When your property appreciates you have a bigger asset to borrow against, and you'll produce a larger profit when you sell.
+When your home appreciates you have a bigger asset to borrow against, and you'll see a better profit when you sell.

-Choosing a REALTOR® in Greenville who recognizes the factors that drive local prices is the most important thing.
+It's imperative that you pick a REALTOR® in Greenville who recognizes the factors that drive local prices.

-Recent home sales - You should receive figures on the recent real estate sales in the regions that you'd like to live in from your agent.
-You'll need to know figures like time on market and seller discounts.
+Recent sales - Your agent should provide you with facts and figures on the recent home sales in the regions that you're interested in.
+You'll want to know average time on market, selling versus listing price and more.

 Economic factors - Have companies moved into or away from an area?
-Are local companies hiring?
-Is there a good mix of jobs in an area, or does it depend on just one industry?
+Are local businesses hiring?
+Is there a fair mix of job types in an area, or does it rely upon just one industry?